FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/02BuildNCC/2_Task1.md

      - for VPC, we will choose **routelab-ncc-vpc-random**
      - Click on **ADD INSTANCE**
      - In the drop down, choose the FortiGate.
 It will be named **routelabe-fgt1-random**
+     - Under Filter actions, click the checkbox to **Include import all IPv4 ranges from hub to spoke**
      - Click **Done**

      ![New Spoke](new_spoke.png)